 Canada's non-profit sector is a vital component of Canadian civil society, providing many important social, cultural, and environmental amenities independently of both the government, and the for-profit business sector.
-Including approximately 161,000 charities, church groups, community associations, and mutual aid societies, this sector is also an important component of the Canadian economy.1 Not including the value of volunteer labour, Canada's core non-profit sector (with the exception of hospitals, universities, and colleges) contributed \$31 billion to Canada's gross domestic product (GDP) in 2005, or 2.4 percent of the nation's economy.
-Between 1997 and 2005, economic activity in the core non-profit sector increased faster than for the economy as a whole.
-The social services sector contributes 24 percent of core non-profit economic activity, the highest share of any group in the sector.2 ing community-based social services; another 12,255 organizations providing social and economic development and housing supports and services; and another 8,284 providing education and research.3 Canada's 30,679 non-profits with religious mandates also contribute significantly to the delivery of social services in Canada.4
+Including approximately 161,000 charities, church groups, community associations, and mutual aid societies, this sector is also an important component of the Canadian economy.1 Not including the value of volunteer labour, Canada's core non-profit sector (with the exception of hospitals, universities, and colleges) contributed \$35.6 billion to Canada's gross domestic product (GDP) in 2007, or 2.5 percent of the nation's economy.
+Between 1997 and 2007, economic activity in the core non-profit sector increased faster than for the economy as a whole.
+The social services sector contributes 23 percent of core non-profit economic activity, the highest share of any group in the sector.2

 The organizations in this sector contribute a wide array of services and amenities that provide support and aid to the needy, and enhance the quality of life in our communities.
-In 2003, the most recent year for which data are available, there were 19,099 Canadian non-profit organizations devoted to deliver-
+In 2003, the most recent year for which data are available, there were 19,099 Canadian non-profit organizations devoted to delivering community-based social services; another 12,255 organizations providing social and economic development and housing supports and services; and another 8,284 providing education and research.3 Canada's 30,679 non-profits with religious mandates also contribute significantly to the delivery of social services in Canada.4

 The non-profit sector not only provides valued goods and services to those in need, it also binds our communities together by providing citizens with the opportunity to actively participate in finding solutions to some of Canada's most pressing social problems.
-In 2003, Canadian non-profit organizations benefited from 2 billion volunteer hours-the equivalent of 1 million full-time jobs-and \$8 billion in individual donations.5 Statistics Canada's most recent estimate shows that the value of volunteer labour added about \$14.1 billion to the sector's total contribution to the Canadian economy in 2000; the value of volunteer work in the area of social services is estimated to be about \$2.9 billion.
-Volunteer time comprises almost half the value of total labour in the core non-profit sector.
-The voluntary nature of this sector is one of its most defining characteristics.
+In 2007, Canadian non-profit organizations benefited from 2.1 billion volunteer hours-the equivalent of 1.1 million full-time jobs-and \$10 billion in individual donations.5 Statistics Canada's most recent estimate shows that the value of volunteer labour added about \$14.1 billion to the sector's total contribution to the Canadian economy in 2000; the value of volunteer work in the area of social services is estimated to be about \$2.9 billion.
+Volunteer time comprises almost half the value of total labour in the core non-profit sector.6 The voluntary nature of this sector is one of its most defining characteristics.

-There are approximately 85,000 registered charities in Canada.
+1 There are approximately 82,000 registered charities in Canada.
 While a charity is, by definition, a non-profit agency, non-profit agencies are not necessarily charities.
 Registered with Revenue Canada, charities are subject to its guidelines and regulations.
 Charities do not pay income tax, and are able to issue tax-deductible receipts to donors.
 While other non-profits are also exempt from paying income tax, they are not able to issue tax-deductible receipts.

-2 Statistics Canada (2008), Satellite Account of Non-profit Institutions and Volunteering, 1997 to 2005, cat. no. 13-015-XWE (Ministry of Industry).
+2 Statistics Canada (2009), Satellite Account of Non-profit Institutions and Volunteering, 1997 to 2007, cat. no. 13-015 (Ministry of Industry).

-3 Statistics Canada (2004), Cornerstones of Community: Highlights of the National Survey of Nonprofit and Voluntary Organizations, cat. no. 61-533-XPE (Ministry of Industry).
+3 Statistics Canada (2005), Cornerstones of Community: Highlights of the National Survey of Nonprofit and Voluntary Organizations, cat. no. 61-533-XPE (Ministry of Industry).

-A recent study of social service delivery by religious congregations in Ontario found that the mean percentage of a congregation's operating budget devoted to social services was 20.2 percent.
+4 A study of social service delivery by religious congregations in Ontario found that the mean percentage of a congregation's operating budget devoted to social services was 20.2 percent.
 The mean number of social service programs provided by each congregation was 4.13, with every congregation providing at least one.
 The net value of these programs per congregation was over \$12,000.
 See Ram A. Cnaan (2002), The Invisible Caring Hand: American Congregations and the Provision of Welfare (New York University Press.)